enjoykcc456/python-microservices/README.md

 the products created.

 Both Django and Flask are spawn with docker-compose as different isolated microservices with own database.
-Django microservice exposes the API to allow user to list, create, retrieve, update and destroy product.
+Django microservice exposes the API to allow admin user to list, create, retrieve, update and destroy product on admin page.
-While Flask microservice exposes the API to allow user to like the product.
+While Flask microservice exposes the API to allow user to like the product on main page.
 Both microservices will be communicating and maintaining data consistency via RabbitMQ.

 ### Build With